greg-zometa/me/src/content/blog/comptia/a-plus/networking/ports-and-protocols.md

 ---
 title: Ports and Protocols
-description:
-  Learn about laptop hardware, storage options, and an overview of converting from traditional hard drives to high-speed SSD technology.
+description: Learn about the Internet Protocol and port numbers that traverse the network.
 pubDatetime: 2023-08-03T04:03:27.106Z
 postSlug: networking-ports-and-protocols
 tags: